raider773/model-properati-regression/README.md

-&nbsp The most notorius charts are density of the price, the price per place name and a worcloud chart of the descriptions.
+ The most notorius charts are density of the price, the price per place name and a worcloud chart of the descriptions.

+The action of every agent <br />
+  into the world <br />
+starts <br />
+  from their physical selves. <br />